NuevoFoundation/workshops/content/english/pygame-pong/activity-7.md

 # Activity 7
 Time for the final activity in this workshop; yay!
 You have done an awesome job getting here.
 You should be proud of yourself!

-In this activity, you need to change the way game exits anytime by a given key combination is pressed.
+In this activity, you need to change the way the game exits anytime a given key combination is pressed.

 Find `// TODO (ACTIVITY 7)` in the code.
 Pygame library gives you a handy way by using `event` to detect what keystrokes are being pressed anytime during the life of program.
 Currently the game exits by pressing the `'BACKSPACE'` key.
 Change it so the game exits when the  `'ESC'` key is pressed on the keyboard.